davidben/tls-trust-expressions/draft-davidben-tls-trust-expr.md

 For example, a web browser may support both a common set of trust anchors configured by a root program, along with user-specified additions and removals.
 Applying the above guidance with a typical browser's desired anonymity set, the trust expression would reflect only the common trust anchors for any web browsers using the same trust expression.
 User-specified modifications may reveal identifying information about the user.

+This guidance limits the benefits of trust anchor agility in two ways:

 * If a subscriber relies on a user-specified addition, the procedure in {{subscriber-behavior}} will fallback to preexisting behavior, such as selecting a default certificate.
 The subscriber then relies on the default certificate matching the relying party.

 * If a subscriber has a certificate issued by a CA distrusted by the user, the procedure in {{subscriber-behavior}} may select a distrusted certificate.
 In that case, the connection will fail, even if the subscriber has another certificate available.